Tom Insko

 Tom Insko is an American businessman and former academic administrator who served as the 12th president of Eastern Oregon University from 2015 to 2022.

 Career

 Insko replaced outgoing President Bob Davies, who became President of Murray State University.
 Jay Kenton, a former administrator at the University of Oregon served as interim president before Insko took office.

-In 2022 Insko left EOU to take a job as CEO of a wood products company, Collins, in Wilsonville, OR.
+Insko stepped down as president in 2022.